-FIGURE 14 indicates the relative illuminances associated with different variations of light.
-It can be seen that direct sunlight yields between 32,000 - 130,000 lux.
-However, plants on earth usually don't get direct sunlight, as they are not in close proximity from the sun.
-Due to this, it can be reasoned that full daylight, which is between 10,000 and 25,000 lux, is necessary for proper photosynthesis in plants.
-This range would not only suffice in maintaining plant growth, but also will aid in promoting it as well.
+FIGURE 15 indicates the relative illuminances associated with different variations of light.
+Direct sunlight yields between 32,000 - 130,000 lux.
+However, plants on earth usually don't get direct sunlight, as they are not in proximity to the sun.
+Full daylight that plants can expect to receive, which is between 10,000 and 25,000 lux, is ideal for photosynthesis in plants.
+Outputting light of these intensities would not only suffice in maintaining plant growth, but also will aid in promoting it as well.

 To measure and make sure that enough lux is delivered to the plants, the LilyPad Light Sensor will be used to monitor lux levels.
 It will output voltages between 0 V and 3.3 V depending on the amount of ambient light shining on it.
-The following charts aid in assessing whether or not the output voltages are in accordance to this sensor's luminescence calibrations.
+The following charts aid in assessing whether the output voltages are in accordance to this sensor's luminescence calibrations.

-FIGURE 14.
+FIGURE 15.
 LIGHT SENSOR'S CURRENT VS. ILLUMINANCE

-FIGURE 15.
+FIGURE 16.
 LIGHT SENSOR'S OUTPUT VOLTAGE VS ILLUMINANCE